Julius-Ky/hedera-smart-various/frontend/README.md

 ### Installation 🔧

 _.
-This is how you can build the Flask web application to integrate the reinforcement learning (RL) model._
+This is how you can deploy a website from your local host._

 1.Set Up the Flask Application_